d-kozhevnikova/Ageing-transcriptome-meta-analysis/Project report.md

 ### Weak points of the paper

 For the analysis of the significantly different expressions across the datasets, the authors used the binomial test.
 This approach is not the most reliable, as it does not reflect the effect size (?).
-In our analysis we applied meta-regression with the PyMare package.
+We applied meta-regression using the PyMare package for a higher specificity analysis.

 ### Suggestions for approach improvements